 Kelvin will accept either a pre- or post-MAKEPED format pedigree file.
 MAKEPED is part of the LINKAGE package.
 The only exception is that for pedigrees that contain loops, or if the proband must be explicitly specified, then a post-MAKEPED pedigree file is required.
 While it is possible to create a post-MAKEPED pedigree file by hand, it's much easier to create a pre-MAKEPED pedigree file, and run it through MAKEPED.
 Each line of a pre-MAKEPED pedigree file must start with five columns:

-5. Sex - a 1 (one) if the current individual is male, or a 2 if female.
+(one) if the current individual is male, or a 2

 This file may be referred to as a 'data file' in documentation for older versions of Kelvin.
 Each line in a locus file consists of an identifier character, and a label.
 Each line corresponds to one (or two) columns in the pedigree file.
 The locus file defines the number and order of columns in the pedigree file.
 The identifier characters, and their meanings, are as follows: